bgachara/bgachara.github.io/posts/databases.md

 ### Hybrid storage model.

-- use separate execution engones that are optimized for either NSM or DSM databases.
+- Use separate execution engones that are optimized for either NSM or DSM databases.
   - store new data in NSM for fast OLTP.
   - Migrate data to DSM for more efficient OLAP.
   - Combine query results from both engines to appear as a single logical database to the application